nebari-dev/nebari-docs/docs/docs/started/deploy.md

 - You have available local compute setup
 - You want to try out Nebari with a quick-install to see how it works, without setting up environment variables

-You should choose another installation option if you are starting from scratch (i.e., no clusters yet) and aiming to have a production environment.
+You should choose another installation option if you are starting from scratch (i.e. no clusters yet) and aim to have a production environment.

 For instructions on installing and deploying Nebari Local, please visit [How to install and setup Nebari on an existing Kubernetes infrastructure](/how-tos/nebari-local).